 He received a bachelor’s degree in education with an emphasis in guidance studies from Texas Tech University and a master’s in counseling from the University of Texas of the Permian Basin.
 He was among the first graduates of the University of Houston’s doctoral program in counseling psychology in 1987.
 He later served as chair of the Department of Educational Psychology and associate dean of graduate studies at the UH College of Education.

 McPherson and his wife, Ann Hodges, a clinical psychologist, are lifetime UH alumni members.
-They have three children and three grandchildren.
+They have three children and four grandchildren.

 Office of the Dean Contact Information